LDAR-Sim/LDAR_Sim/README.md

 Read [Fox et al 2021](https://www.sciencedirect.com/science/article/pii/S0959652620352811) to familiarize yourself with LDAR-Sim fundamentals.

-#### Step 2: Installing Packages with Conda
+### Step 2: Installing Packages with Conda

-Using Conda (Conda-forge) and the requirements file included in the "install folder" Follow the directions included in the Setting Up LDAR Sim Dev Environment file.
-The requirements.txt file can also be used with PIP and pipenv, but Python should be installed separately.
+Using Conda (Conda-forge) and the requirements file included in the "install" folder.
+Follow the directions included in the Setting Up LDAR Sim Dev Environment file.
+The `requirements.txt` file can also be used with PIP and pipenv, but Python should be installed separately.

 - Install Miniconda3 newest version
 - From Conda Shell: cd into LDAR-Sim/install